12 Things You Need to Know About Your Nest Thermostat

 • Start the Google Home app on your phone and complete the setup process, link to your new device and connect to Wi-Fi.

-You also can change preset Nest temperatures on the app.
-From the home screen, find your Thermostat before selecting Settings.
-At this screen, select Temperature Preferences and then Temperature Presets.
+The preset temperatures on your Nest can also be changed from the app.
+From the home screen, find your Thermostat and then select Settings.
+Once there, select Temperature Preferences and then Temperature Presets.
 Current presets for Comfort, Eco and Sleep modes will be displayed.
-By selecting one of those three options, you can change the temperature for that preset.
+Choose the appropriate setting to change the temperature for that preset.

 You have two primary ways to establish a temperature schedule on a Nest Thermostat:

 • Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
-When choosing this option, it will show a preset schedule for you to customize as you wish.
+As you set the thermostat up, the Google Home app allows you to change the temperature with a schedule.
+When choosing this option, it presents a preset schedule before letting you customize it.
 After you've made all your choices, that’s the schedule it will use.

-• Temperature presets: For changing the Nest's preset temperatures, open the Google Home app and press Thermostat.
-Then, tap presets and choose Edit.
-As soon as you're finished making updates, select Done.
+• Temperature Presets: For changing the Nest's preset temperatures, open the Google Home app and press Thermostat.
+Then, tap Presets and choose Edit.
+Once you’ve made the changes, select Done.

 For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
-Once you pick the day, tap Add and select the preset you want.
+Choose the day of the week where you want to make changes.
+Once you pick the day, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 Select Done to save changes.

-To customize the Nest temperature range in Eco mode, go to settings and select Eco.
-The display will show any current “Heat to” and “Cool to” temperature settings.
-You can select each and make your preferred changes.
+To access Eco mode for customized temperature ranges, go to Settings and select Eco.
+That should display the current “Heat to” and “Cool to” temperature settings.
+You can select each and adjust them to your desired temperature.
 Once you're finished, select Done.

 11. What to Do if a Nest Thermostat Is Not Compatible

-Nest thermostats are compatible with most heating and cooling systems.
-The maker of Nest, Google, offers a compatibility tool that shares questions concerning your location and existing setup to learn which Nest model would be compatible with your system.
+A Nest Thermostat is compatible with most HVAC systems.
+The maker of Nest, Google, features a compatibility checking tool that asks a series of questions about your location and current setup to determine which Nest model would be compatible with your system.

-If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in Bishop.
+If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in Bishop.
 An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats are loaded with innovative features designed to make life more comfortable and save money.
-However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to improve comfort while keeping costs low.
+However, there is a way to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

-Take into account, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Don't forget, by doing this you're eliminating your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 Setting your thermostat to manual controls can be accomplished with the following steps: